-Note: Illustrator does not support network or removable drives as scratch disks, or folders of file sync services such as Dropbox and Google Drive.
+Note: Illustrator does not support network or removable drives as scratch disks, or folders of file sync services such as Dropbox, Google Drive, and icloud.

 Multiple factors affect data transmission along a network, including file servers, routers, bridges, network cards, software, cables, connectors, power cables, and power supplies.
 Network connections can suddenly become unavailable, increasing the risk of data loss and application error.
 During transmission and reception, network software verifies that data has been sent and received.
 The depth of verification depends on the network software package, and may not be accessible by the operating system.
 Saving files on a network drive or placing linked files in Illustrator from a network drive can slow down Illustrator, or corrupt your files.
 Additionally, you can receive the error, "Could not complete the request because the file is locked," or "Could not save because of a disk error."
 However, the network and operating system may not notify you if an Illustrator file or scratch disk file contains damaged or incomplete information.

 There are many kinds of removable media (for example, portable external hard drives, flash drives) that many companies manufacture.
 They all require your operating system to recognize cables or connections and device drivers.
 Also, removable media are more easily damaged than internal disks, increasing the risk of damaged image data or scratch disk files.